prajaktakoli/obsidian/Angular 17/Intro.md

 Modules - Separate your project into section and use these sections to load specific parts only when necessary.
 That is divide applications into parts and then use lazy loading to load only when it is required.

-Component - It comprises of class, HTML and CSS
+Component - It comprises of class, HTML and CSS Interpolation - way to bind data between HTML and its class.
+- use {{}} to display data dynamically.